-I have explained what the factors to look out for when selecting a toothbrush in another post.
-They are similar to when choosing a toothbrush for your children.
-It is essential to note when buying toothbrushes for children, there are 3 major considerations.
+I have explained the factors to look out for when selecting a toothbrush in another post.
+Ideally, when they first have teeth, you can start with a soft bristle toothbrush.
+In choosing a toothbrush for your children.
+It is essential to note 3 major considerations.

 - Soft Bristles.
 Go for soft bristles because they will clean your children’s teeth more effectively without hurting their gums.